Passwords can be written as plain text in SQL statements such as

 only to the database administrator.

-in the master info repository, which by default is a table in
+their connection metadata repository, which by default is a

 mysql database named